pacak/bpaf/README.md

 When implementing a cargo subcommand parser needs to be able to consume the first argument which is always the same as the executable name minus `cargo-` prefix.
-For example executable named `cargo-super` will be receiving `"super"` as it's first argument.
+For example executable named `cargo-super` will be receiving `"super"` as its first argument.
 There's two ways to do thins:

 - wrap eveything into a [`command`] with this name.
 Pros: minimal chances of it misfiring, cons: when using from a repository directly with `cargo run` users will have to specify the command